Dynamics of $f(R)$ gravity models and asymmetry of time: Field equations and phase space dynamics

 \section{Field equations and phase space dynamics}

-In $f(R)$ gravity we derive field equations in two approaches $(i)$ metric formalism $(ii)$ Palatini formalism.
-In metric formalism variation of the action is taken with respect to $g_{\mu\nu}$, while in Palatini formalism connections $\Gamma^{\alpha}_{\beta\delta}$ and metric tensor $g_{\mu\nu}$ are treated as independent variables.
-In Palatini formalism, there is no usual connection between $\Gamma^{\alpha}_{\beta\delta}$ and $g_{\mu\nu}$ and action is varied w.r.t. $g_{\mu\nu}$.
+In $f(R)$ gravity we obtain the field equations in metric formalism, where the variation of the action is taken with respect to $g_{\mu\nu}$ related to the connections $\Gamma^\alpha_{\beta\gamma}$ in the usual sense (unlike the Palatini formalism where they are treated as mutually independent).
 We consider the field equations in the background of spatially flat Friedmann-Lemaitre-Robertson-Walker (FLRW) spacetime with a metric

-where $a(t)$ is time dependent scale factor.
-For this metric the Ricci scalar $R$ is given by
+where $a(t)$ is time dependent scale factor and the speed of light $c=1$.
+Correspondingly, the Ricci scalar $R$ is given by

-where $H$ is the Hubble parameter and overdot represent derivative w.r.t. time.
-The action with Lagrangian density $f(R)$ (arbitrary function of $R$) in the Jordan frame is given by
+where $H (=\dot{a}/a) $ is the Hubble parameter and an overdot represents the derivative with respect to time.
+The total action using an arbitrary function $f(R)$ in the Jordan frame is given by